 - Primo Viaggio Convertible seat: Peg Perego’s Primo Viaggio Convertible car seat can be used from 5 to 45 pounds rear-facing and from 22 to 65 pounds forward-facing and starts around $320.
 It features side impact protection, shock- and energy-absorbing foam, a steel back plate to reduce forward movement and a five-point safety harness.

-- Retailers: Peg Perego car seats are available for purchase at its website and at some retailers, such as buybuy BABY and select independent boutiques across the United States.
+- Retailers: Peg Perego car seats are available for purchase on its website and at some retailers, such as buybuy BABY and select independent boutiques across the United States.
 Use the store locator feature on the Peg Perego website to find one near you.

 - Best for parents and caregivers who want a safe, luxury car seat.